 #14 Mobile ready

-Over 50% traffic to Google comes from Mobile, not to ignore the fact that Android OS is the undisputed king of Mobile so it’s obvious that the traffic coming to Google will be from Mobile.
+Over 50% of traffic to Google comes from Mobile, not to ignore the fact that Android OS is the undisputed king of Mobile so it’s obvious that the traffic coming to Google will be from Mobile.

 It’s a fair thing to say that searches made from a mobile phone are seen differently than those made from a laptop/desktop.
 So get your pages mobile-ready.
 If you’re on wordpress, install AMP plugins to make the pages on mobile load blazing fast.